cloudspaceacademy/cloudspace-workshop/docs/java-web-app-deployment.md

 ### **With this we have successfully completed Phase I of our project, the required infrastructure for the CICD pipeline is successfully provisioned and configured.**
 **Note:**

-==When implementing Phase I for the first time, it may take a considerable amount of time to complete.
-If you need to take a break or are unable to continue for a few days, it is not advisable to keep the AWS resources running during this time as it can result in significantly higher charges.==
+<mark >When implementing Phase I for the first time, it may take a considerable amount of time to complete.
+If you need to take a break or are unable to continue for a few days, it is not advisable to keep the AWS resources running during this time as it can result in significantly higher charges.</mark >